Changes to child protection legislation

 DCP is committed to ensuring policy changes that impact the lives of Aboriginal peoples are developed in partnership with Aboriginal peoples and we will observe co-design principles which support participatory decision-making, as outlined in the South Australian Government’s commitment to the National Agreement on Closing the Gap.

-As well as listening to feedback throughout the implementation phase, we will check in regularly with staff, stakeholders, sectoral partners and communities to gauge the effectiveness of newly adopted changes.
-DCP’s commitment to sustainable engagement will ensure the changes are having an optimal impact on children, families and communities.
+As well as listening to feedback throughout the implementation phase, we will check in regularly with staff, oversight bodies, peak bodies, sectoral partners and other key stakeholders, to gauge the effectiveness of newly adopted changes.
+DCP’s commitment to sustainable engagement will ensure the changes are having an optimal impact on children, families, and communities.

 In addition, the Minister and Chief Executive will report annually on the operation of key aspects of the legislation and the new Act contains a requirement to review the operation of legislation as soon as is practicable after the fifth anniversary of commencement.

-Written feedback or questions can be emailed to DCPLegislationImplementation@sa.gov.au to the team coordinating the implementation activity.
+Written feedback or questions can be emailed to DCPLegislationImplementation@sa.gov.au to the team coordinating the Legislation Implementation project.